ufidon/netpro/labs/lab05/README.md

 Finding peers in a Peer-to-Peer (P2P) network is a crucial step in establishing connections between nodes.
 Typically peers can be found starting from a bootstrap list of peers.
 This list typically contains a small number of well-connected and stable peers in the network.
-Once connected to a seed peer, we discover other peers in the network by querying the seed peer for information about nearby peers.
+Once connected to a seed peer, you discover other peers in the network by querying the seed peer for information about nearby peers.
 This can be done using a protocol such as:

 - DHT (Distributed Hash Table) queries
 - Peer-to-peer gossip protocols
 - Social networking-style updates

-Then, we store the discovered peers locally and update the local peer list periodically to reflect changes in the network.
+Then, you store the discovered peers locally and update the local peer list periodically to reflect changes in the network.

-For simplicity, we run all nodes on the same computer so we use `port number` as `node/peer id`, and the node ids range from `5000 to 5009`.
+For simplicity, you run all nodes on the same computer so you use `port number` as `node/peer id`, and the node ids range from `5000 to 5009`.

 In real-world P2P networks:
 - The number of nodes are not limited
 - The `id` of a node is NOT bound to its port number.
 IP addresses and GUIDs (Globally Unique Identifications) may be used.

-🎏 Complete Task 2 on the basic P2P program `p2p1.py` we completed in Task 1.
+🎏 Complete Task 2 on the basic P2P program `p2p1.py` you completed in Task 1.
   - 🎏 Discover active peers, i.e. implement command `scan`.
   - 🎏 List connected peers, i.e. implement command `lp`.
   - 🎏 Connect to selected peers, update the list of connected peers, i.e. implement command `connect <peer_id>`.